 Not to mention Leonard's mother, who is supposedly a world-renowned psychologist but extrapolates from Howard's dependency on his mother and Raj's inability to talk to women that they're subconsciously homosexual.
 This is despite acknowledging that many of his theories are outdated.

 Or perhaps that incident subtly hints that Beverly is either A: not as bright as she thinks she is, or B: a ruthless manipulative bitch.

-Star Trek: The Next Generation: Data visits Freud on the holodeck when he starts having nightmares and trying to make sense of their meaning.
-(Data tries lots of different things in his quest for humanity, and this was just one quick stop.
-It's entirely possible he even visited other therapists offscreen, and this was a Small Reference Pools thing, which Star Trek is somewhat notorious for.)
-Of course, it doesn't work.
+In Star Trek: The Next Generation, Data visits Freud on the holodeck when he starts having nightmares and trying to make sense of their meaning.
 Holodeck Freud immediately jumps to father issues, but Data notes that he never met his father.
 Nor does he have a mother.
 Part of his nightmares was an image of him cutting into the shoulder of a Troi-shaped cake (causing him to assault her in the real world unintentionally, attacking a parasite he was 'subconsciously' aware of).
 At the end of the episode, Troi reverses this and presents Data with a Data-shaped cake.
-Data starts to slice into it, then pauses, and wonders: "What what Freud about the symbolism of consuming one's self?"
-"Sometimes, Data, a cake is just a cake."
+Data starts to slice into it, then pauses, and wonders at the symbolism before Troi adds, "Sometimes, Data, a cake is just a cake."

 In "Frame of Mind," Troi actually quotes Jung.
 Her style is usually fairly Rogerian, however.